thelearninghouse/vlh-forms/docs/components.md

 `step-form-progress`

-Outputs progress for step forms
+Outputs progress for step forms.
+See [Custom Step Form Example](#) For Customization

 ```html
 <step-form-progress